Megha-2023/Project_13_OC-Lettings_CI-CD/README.md

 - EC2_HOST — Public IP or DNS of your EC2 instance.

+- SENTRY_DSN - your DSN for Sentry logging.

 #### EC2 Instance Setup:

 - Docker installed and running on the EC2 instance.